criteo/consul-templaterb/README.md

 Signals can be customized per process.
 Two signals are supported with options `--sig-reload` and `--sig-term`.
 When the option is added, the next `--exec` options to start a process will use the given signal.
 By default, HUP will be sent to reload events (you can use NONE to avoid sending any reload signal), TERM will be used when leaving consul-templaterb.
+A minimum duration between reload signals can be specified for each sub process by prepending `--wait-signal=min_duration` to `--exec` command.
+In such case, the signal will be sent every `min_duration` as a maximum (very useful for templates changing a lot, but you don't want to trigger too many reloads, for instance for a load-balancer).

 ### Bandwidth limitation